Bob Shiring: Role in the Canton Bulldogs–Massillon Tigers betting scandal

 In 1906 Shiring was a figure in a betting scandal between the Massillon Tigers and the rival Canton Bulldogs.
 The Canton Bulldogs–Massillon Tigers betting scandal was the first major scandal in professional football.
 It was the first known case of professional gamblers attempting to fix a professional sport.
 It refers to an allegation made by a Massillon newspaper charging the Bulldogs' coach, Blondy Wallace, and Tigers' end Walter East of conspiring to fix a two-game championship series between the two clubs.
 When the Tigers won the second and final game of a championship series and were named pro football's champions, Wallace was accused of throwing the game for Canton.

 However E. J. Stewart, the Tigers' coach and the editor of the Massillon Independent, charged that an actual attempt was made to bribe some of the Tiger players and that Wallace had been involved.
 His accusation was that an attempt had been made to bribe some Massillion players before the first game.
 According to Stewart, Tiny Maxwell and Shiring of Massillon had been solicited to throw the first game by East.
 Maxwell and Shiring then reported the offer to the Tigers' manager and the scandal ended before it began.
 The scandal was blamed for ruining professional football in Ohio until the mid-1910s.

 Outside of football

-Shring left school at the age of 13 and worked with his brothers at the Westinghouse Air Brake Company.
+Shiring left school at the age of 13 and worked with his brothers at the Westinghouse Air Brake Company.
 The job resulted in him moving his family from Turtle Creek, Pennsylvania to nearby Wilmerding.
 He built his family's house in 1898, which was picked up and moved across the street in the 1960s, to make room for an expressway.
 The house remains in that location to this day.

 Shiring later spent 50 years as a borough official in Wilmerding, Pennsylvania, where he served as the town's squire, which is the equivalent of a magistrate, in addition to being the elected Wilmerding's tax collector in 1903.
 He also opened a business, working in the insurance and real estate fields.
 He fathered nine children and remained close to his home in Wilmerding.

 On July 23, 1957 Shiring died in a Pittsburgh hospital.